How to Make the Best Mac & Cheese

 It’s tempting to call this an elevated, grown-up version of mac and cheese.
 It’s full of the zing of mustard and the bright, vinegar heat of green hot sauce — but not overwhelmingly so.
 In the end, it’s the cheese sauce and its perfectly creamy texture that wins the day, and of course, that’s what big and little kids adore.
 So it’s a mac and cheese for everybody!

-It turns out that the secret to making the creamiest mac and cheese (ever) is using condensed milk, and then getting the ratio of the milk to the cheese just right.
+It turns out that the secret to making the creamiest mac and cheese (ever) is using evaporated milk, and then getting the ratio of the milk to the cheese just right.
 Doing so yields a thick sauce that stays smooth and creamy in the oven; it won’t dry out and harden on you.
 We do sprinkle a little cheddar and fontina over it, so you get a crispy cheese top too.

 Noodle shape is also extremely important here.
 Those little cavatappi corkscrews are magic because the creamy sauce hugs their curves — literally every noodle is perfectly coated in cheese.
 We challenge you to stop at one or two bites.